augustmckendrick/newdocs/docs/glossary.md

 A Kubernetes cluster created and managed by k0rdent.

 ## ClusterIdentity
-ClusterIdentity is a Kubernetes object that references a Secret object containing credentials for a specific infrastructure provider.
+`ClusterIdentity` is a Kubernetes object that references a `Secret` object containing credentials for a specific infrastructure provider.

 ## Credential
-A `Credential` is a custom resource (CR) in kcm that supplies k0rdent with the necessary credentials to manage a specific infrastructure.
-The credential object references other CRs with infrastructure-specific credentials such as access keys, passwords, certificates, etc. This means that a credential is specific to the CAPI provider that uses it.
+A `Credential` is a custom resource (CR) in KCM that supplies k0rdent with the necessary credentials to manage a specific infrastructure.
+The `Credential` object references other CRs with infrastructure-specific credentials such as access keys, passwords, certificates, and so on.
+This means that a `Credential` is specific to the CAPI provider that uses it.

-## k0rdent Cluster Manager (kcm)
+## k0rdent Cluster Manager (KCM)
 Deployment and life-cycle management of Kubernetes clusters, including configuration, updates, and other CRUD operations.

-## k0rdent Observability and FinOps (kof)
+## k0rdent Observability and FinOps (KOF)
 Cluster and beach-head services monitoring, events and log management.

-## k0rdent State Manager (ksm)
+## k0rdent State Manager (KSM)
 Installation and life-cycle management of beach-head services, policy, Kubernetes API configurations and more.